Forgetfulness or Dementia: Is It Normal Aging?

 Vascular Dementia

 Vascular dementia is the second most common form of dementia, accounting for 20 percent of all cases.
 It occurs when the brain's blood vessels are damaged, leading to a decline in cognitive function.
-This damage can be caused by a stroke or other brain blood flow problems.
+A stroke or other brain blood flow problems can cause this damage.
 High blood pressure, or hypertension, is one of the most significant risk factors for vascular dementia.
 Symptoms of vascular dementia include memory loss, confusion, difficulty communicating, and difficulties with activities of daily living.
 The symptoms may come on suddenly or gradually.

 No one test can definitively diagnose vascular dementia.
 The diagnosis is based on a review of symptoms, medical and physical history, cognitive tests, and brain scan results.
 There is no cure for vascular dementia, but there are treatments that can help manage the symptoms.